rhelsing/accord_documentation/implementations-and-employer-setup.md

 * Client Integration - Source of Client is Needed - Onboarding Process / Portal / Proposal

+* Trello Process - Once the source of the client is determined the next step is to review the Trello Implementation Process

 * Account Manager Reach Out - Initial Setup for Client

 * Client Sets-Up Account Online \(Done before Kick-Off Call or with Account Manager on Call\)